- Home

 There’s evidence to suggest that getting enough vitamin B2 may contribute to healthier heart.

 Vitamin B2 also plays a role in regulating levels of homocysteine in the blood – an amino acid that enters the body when we consume animal proteins, like meat.
-High levels of homocysteine is a risk factor for heart disease and stroke, as well as other health conditions.
+High levels of homocysteine are a risk factor for heart disease and stroke, as well as other health conditions.

-Vitamin B2 may help to treat migraines
+Vitamin B2 may help treat migraines

-Another scientific review found that vitamin B2 supplements (400mg daily for adults and 200mg daily for children) caused a mild reduction in the frequency of migraines in adults and children over three months old – with no serious side effects.
+Another scientific review found that vitamin B2 supplements (400mg daily for adults and 200mg daily for children) caused a mild reduction in the frequency of migraines in adults and children over three months old, with no serious side effects.

-To learn more, check out our article; What role does diet play in migraine headaches?
+To learn more, check out our article: What role does diet play in migraine headaches?

 Vitamin B2 may boost immunity